 In Oct 2022 I went on holiday to St Lucia.
 First thing, with jet lag, on the first morning of the holiday Alan and I went for a walk.
 We had not been on the beach for more than a minute when we saw an emaciated little dog covered in blood limping towards us nervously wagging the tip of her tail, begging for food.
 I had nothing for her but went back after breakfast with some sausages, ham and bacon!
+As she was so thin, I gave her several small feeds a day.
+I was told by a couple of locals on the beach that she had been around the beach for some time and was deteriorating.
+Unfortunately, many people in St Lucia consider the massive stray population of dogs and cats vermin and they suffer terrible cruelty to add to the starvation, of which so many die, as well as disease.

 I tried to contact the 2 rescues centres in St Lucia to see if they could help the poor little dog, but they were both overfull and desperately lacking funds.
 I befriended one of the guards on the beach and asked her to get me a huge bag of dog food because I was starting to worry what was going to happen to Little One, which is the name I had started to call her when I returned to England.
 For a couple of nights, I couldn't sleep because I knew that Little One had many more issues than just malnutrition, and if I left her, she was going to die.